piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = 3.0.4 =

-* Flush the rewrite rules at activation.
-(Note: This solves an issue where a 404 page was printed because the endpoint wasn't set.
-Try to resave the print settings if the issue persists after the update.)
+* Save the endpoint at activation to not print a 404 page.
+(Note: Try to resave the print settings if the issue persists after the update.)

 = 3.0.3 =